VForged/elysium-docs/docs/node-operator/validator-node.md

 docker run --rm -it intellicoworks/elysium:latest --dev --name "elysium-dev-node"
 ```

-## Examples

-Once you are done experimenting and picking the best node name :) you can start Elysium node.
-Make sure that you set the ownership of your local
+## Create the Data Directory

-directory to the current user.
+Create a folder to persist the chain data.
 ```bash
 mkdir ~/elysium-data
 ```
+Make sure that you set the ownership of your created directory to the current user.
 ```bash
 # chown to current user
 sudo chown -R $(id -u):$(id -g) ~/elysium-data